 While reflective tape and bicycle lights may be good at night, they do not do much to protect you during the daylight hours, and they can actually cause glare that could contribute to the likelihood of an accident, the website states.

-Competitive Cycling says that you can announce your presence to other drivers on the road 24 hours a day by wearing bright, neon colors and fluorescent fabrics that can catch a driver’s attention.
+Competitive Cycling says that you can announce your presence to other drivers on the road 24 hours a day by wearing bright neon colors and fluorescent fabrics that can catch a driver’s attention.

 You should incorporate bright colors into your overall outfit such as choosing a neon green bicycle helmet or a pair of fluorescent orange shoe covers.

-While Competitive Cycling advises against counting on reflectors and bike lights alone to increase your visibility, the lighting you that you actually use can go a long way to protect you against dangerous and potentially fatal bike accidents in Austin at night.
+While Competitive Cycling advises against counting on reflectors and bike lights alone to increase your visibility, the lighting that you actually use can go a long way to protect you against dangerous and potentially fatal bike accidents in Austin at night.

 In addition to reflector lights, you should choose either a flashing or solid beam headlight mounted both on the front and back of your bicycle.
+In addition to headlights and tail lights, consider using lighting in the wheel spokes to further enhance your visibility and ensure you are seen from all angles.

 However, use caution in selecting the number of lumens.
 While having a bright light is essential to you and your bike’s visibility, you need to avoid going too far and actually blinding approaching drivers.